meghdadFar/twelve-angry-llms/README.md

 # Twelve Angry LLMs

+*LLM-as-a-judge* is an emerging AI evaluation method where a large language model (LLM) assesses the quality of other LLM-generated outputs based on predefined criteria, acting like a human judge by identifying strengths and weaknesses.
+It's a technology with remarkable potential because it can partially replace the current complex and time-consuming methods.
+However, most LLM judges are unstable.

-Build an LLM jury to measure agreement among multiple LLM judges across tasks:
+*Twelve Angry LLMs* library builds an LLM jury to measure agreement among multiple LLM judges which increases their stability and improves the performance.

+ *Twelve Angry LLMs* supports the following tasks:

 - Text generation (agreement via token overlap)
 - Classification (single- or multi-label agreement)
 - Ranking (agreement via rank correlation)